mercanca/spart/README.md

       all     1164     4340       37      142        0        0     1     -    NO-LIMIT      24      64
  ```

- The **RESOURCE PENDING** column shows core counts of pending jobs because of the bussy resource.
+ The **RESOURCE PENDING** column shows core counts of pending jobs because of the busy resource.
  The **OTHER PENDING** column shows core counts of pending jobs because of the other reasons such as license or other limits.
+ The **NODE MEM(GB)** column shows the memory of the lowest memory node in this partition.

  ## Compiling
  ```gcc -lslurm spart.c -o spart```